 June 19, 2025

-The Center for Environmental Research and Technology (CE-CERT) supported the project through mentorship and research engagement, helping to bridge university expertise with local lived experience.
-UCR student Kiara Salgado served as one of the program’s mentors, working closely with middle and high school participants to guide their project development and data interpretation.
+The Center for Environmental Research and Technology (CE-CERT) supported the project through mentorship and research engagement, helping to bridge university expertise with the lived experience of community members.
+UCR student Kiara Salgado served as one of the program’s mentors, working closely with high school participants to guide project development and data interpretation.

 “It was an incredibly rewarding experience to work on this project and be able to mentor younger individuals as they explored critical topics like air quality and environmental impacts,” said Salgado.
 “Providing guidance not only allowed me to share my own knowledge and care for environmental sustainability, but also gave me a chance to reflect on my own understanding.
 Along the way, I gained new perspectives and insights from their fresh ideas and enthusiasm, making it a collaborative and meaningful experience.”

-By blending hands-on science with creative expression, the program offered students a unique opportunity to engage with environmental data in a way that felt both personal and empowering.
-The year-long effort will conclude with a public summit, where students will present their work to community members, educators, and policy leaders.
+By blending hands-on science with creative expression, the program offers students a unique opportunity to engage with environmental data in a way that feels both personal and empowering.
+The first year of the effort concluded with a public summit held at the CARB Southern California Headquarters in Riverside, where students presented their work to community members, educators, and policy leaders.
 These final presentations are intended to spark dialogue around local air quality challenges and to demonstrate how youth-led inquiry can contribute to long-term environmental solutions.

 Two short videos produced as part of the project provide a glimpse into the workshops and student experiences: Community Air Quality Awareness Program Overview and Student Experience: Building Knowledge and Empowerment.
 As a campus committed to environmental justice and community collaboration, UCR is proud to be part of this initiative and to help equip the next generation of environmental leaders.